godatadriven/taster-sessions/README.md

 This repository contains all notebooks and materials for each GDD Training Taster.

+## Running a taster session

+If you need to use one of these tasters, clone the repository and switch to the correct branch (see below).

+If you are creating a new course, please add it as a new branch to this repo and add it to the list below.

+## Session Info

 Each taster is run for our public courses.
 To access the material for the course you can go to the branch corresponding to the taster.
 Here is a breakdown of the branch names:

 |Branch Name|Taster Name|Timing|Description|